 individual is charged with attending to structural bias and antiracism

-in the work of the FG.
+in the work of the FC.
 Regular faculty members are nominated by the

 faculty or unit head.
 Each unit will elect their representative, and a

 broad representation of all faculty is encouraged.
 The Dean, or

 designated representative of the Dean, will serve as an ex officio